At San Francisco VA Health Care System, we’re dedicated to improving the lives of Veterans and their families every day.

 Our medical center is affiliated with the University of California, San Francisco.
 We’re proud of our partnerships with top institutions and organizations that support the educational mission of the VA.

-- The San Francisco VA Medical Center is a 1a complexity level facility that maintains 112 operating beds.
+- San Francisco VA Medical Center is a 1a complexity level facility that maintains 111 operating beds

-- We have been affiliated with the University of California, San Francisco, for nearly 60 years.
+- Our affiliation with the University of California, San Francisco began in 1968 and continues for nearly 60 years

 Accreditations and achievements